-This comprehensive set of lessons and activities is perfect for a high school environmental science course or earth science overview.
-This unit will introduce your students to the movement of tectonic plates, the landforms created at plate boundaries, and the effect of plate movement on human populations and ecosystems.
+This is a comprehensive plate tectonics lesson plan bundle with worksheets and activities that are perfect for a high school environmental science course or earth science overview.
+This comprehensive unit will introduce your students to the movement of tectonic plates, the landforms created at plate boundaries, and the effect of plate movement on human populations and ecosystems.
 A PowerPoint, student worksheets, a project-based learning activity, web-quests, and an online quiz are all included for a no-prep unit that is cohesive and easy to follow.

 All student pages come in both PRINT and DIGITAL versions for efficient use in class or through distance learning.